-[The route of the road is shown on the large-scale city plan.]
 The road itself is even underfoot, well cobbled and kept in good condition by the Ed-belguinar.
-These latter are the "holy men of the dead", the only priests allowed within the city.
+These latter are the "holy men of the dead," the only priests allowed within the city.
 They dwell in a freezing monastery building and number no more than a dozen.
 Little is known about them, save that they isolate themselves totally from day-to-day life and are said to revere the Fëanturi above all other Valar.
 From this intensely ascetic life style and introspection the Ed-belguinar are said to draw on great power and are much enlightened.
 Such is their reputation that the King has a Curate appointed to the Court from among their number.